adityaathalye/clojure-by-example/README.md

 # Setup Instructions

 It's a liiitle bit of work.
 But not too bad.

-Just do the follwing one by one, and you should be fine.
+Just do the following one by one, and you should be fine.

 ## Java 8

 You will need Java to work with this Clojure workshop content.

 First, make sure you have Java 8.

   - Run `java -version` in your terminal.
   - If Java is not installed, please [download and install Java 8 from here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
   - Once you are done, `java -version` should show you a Java 1.8.x version.

 Notes: